Retirement Accounts

 If your pension was governmental, you should go through the government website specific to your city, county, or state.
 State and local government pensions can be tracked down through the personnel office.
 Military pensions are administered through the U.S. Department of Veterans Affairs, and information on federal government pensions is available through the Federal Employees Retirement System (FERS).

-Whatever search you use to ask, “Do I have retirement money somewhere?” these databases are solely designed to identify those funds.
+Whatever search you use to ask, “Do I have retirement money somewhere?”, these databases are solely designed to identify those funds.
 You’ll still have to contact the plan administrator or former employer to get your money.
 It will at least give you the information you’ll need to get started, though.
+If you don’t find anything in these searches, you might also want to confirm that you were actually vested in the pension plan to qualify for benefits.
+Some plans vest in as little as five years, but others require 10 or even 20+ years of employment to qualify for retirement payments.

 Whether you use find my 401(k) tools or not, you’ll need to get in touch with your former employer, assuming it’s still in business.
 There’s also the option of contacting the company administering the retirement plan.
 You may have to jump through some hoops to prove your identity or make multiple phone calls, but it’s worth the extra legwork if there’s a check at the end of it.

-What Should I Do with My Lost Retirement Account?
+What Should I Do When I Find My Lost 401(k)?

 Once you’ve tracked down your lost retirement funds, you have some decisions you need to make.
 You can, of course, withdraw the funds and spend them, but there are a few reasons that might be a bad idea.
 If you’re withdrawing funds from a forgotten 401(k) or other savings plan, take some time to research the taxes or penalties you’ll have to pay on any money you take out.
 Unless you put after-tax funds in, you’ll be taxed on the funds as you would with any type of income.